g-may/data-readmes/speech-README.md

 1. Create secrets.

     Two secret objects need to be created manually within the `{namespace-name}` namespace to set the access credentials for the Minio and PostgreSQL datastores.
-In order to set credentials for Minio see the *Secrets* subsection within the *Configure Minio object storage* section.
-In order to set credentials for PostgreSQL and RabbitMQ see the subsection *Setting access credentials for PostgreSQL* within the *Installation appendix*.
+To set credentials for Minio see the *Secrets* subsection within the *Configure Minio object storage* section.
+To set credentials for PostgreSQL and RabbitMQ see the subsection *Setting access credentials for PostgreSQL* within the *Installation appendix*.

+    Quickstart: create these 2 secrets
+    - Minio
+      ```yaml
+      apiVersion: v1
+      kind: Secret
+      metadata:
+        name: minio
+      type: Opaque
+      data:
+        accesskey: YWRtaW4=
+        secretkey: YWRtaW4xMjM0
+      ```

+      where accesskey and secretkey are values of your choice encoded in base64.
+Example
+      ```sh
+      echo -n "admin" | base64
+      YWRtaW4=

+      echo -n "admin1234" | base64
+      YWRtaW4xMjM0
+      ```
+    - PostgreSQL
+      ```yaml
+      apiVersion: v1
+      data:
+        pg_repl_password: cmVwbHVzZXI=
+        pg_su_password: c3RvbG9u
+      kind: Secret
+      metadata:
+        name: user-provided-postgressql # this name can be anything you choose
+      type: Opaque
+      ```
+      where again both `pg_repl_password` and `pg_su_password` are your choice and base64 encoded.

 1. Fetch the docker registry secret that is to be used to pull images within the cluster (`imagePullSecret`):